 After completing the gameplay, I analysed the original Mausoleum of the Arbiter level, noting down the level flow, breaking down the layout of the environment, including looking at places for cover and/or possible places for the player to navigate the level, and critiquing the original level for possible improvements to be made, such as looking into creating a version of the level with darker lighting.
 View my blog post containing a detailed analysis of the original the the process of making the level blockout here.

 Following the analysis and listing out the requirements, I began to create the level blockout in Unreal Engine 4 using BSP Geometry brushes and a Blockout Tool containing primitive shapes.
 Afterwards, I worked with the level lighting and adjusted it in terms of brightness, light range/distance and colour until I achieved a dimly lit environment where it was still possible for the player to see without difficulty while maintaining the illusion of a much darker environment.
-This was followed by placing physics-based objects, initially primitive objects such as cubes that intend to be replaced with art assets, and weapon pickups for the player to use and interact with as they play the level.
+This was followed by placing physics-based objects, specifically primitive objects such as cubes, and weapon pickups for the player to use and interact with as they play the level.

 ➤ Deconstruction of the original level to work out how the level should play and inform the base blockout